samcontesse/gitlab-merge-request-resource/README.md

 `git clone`s the source branch of the respective merge request.

+If you need to retrieve any information about the merge request in your tasks, the script writes the raw API response of the [get single merge request call](https://docs.gitlab.com/ee/api/merge_requests.html#get-single-mr) to `.git/merge-request.json`.
+The name of the source branch is extracted to `.git/merge-request-source-branch` for convenience.

 ### `out`: Update a merge request's merge status

 Updates the merge request's `merge_status` which displays nicely in the GitLab UI and allows to only merge changes if they pass the test.